With Barcelona behind us for another year, it’s time to take stock of all the new phones we’re going to be lusting over for the next few months.

 Sony Xperia M4 Aqua

 The Samsung Galaxy S6 may have spurned the S5's waterproof ways, but you can always count on Sony to bust out a phone you can take swimming.
 Enter the Sony Xperia M4 Aqua, which can not only join you in the sea but can also survive up to two days on a single charge and has a 5.2-inch 720p screen.
-With mid-range specs comes a mid-range price tag: you're looking at €300ish when the M4 Aqua splashes onto the scene at some point this spring.
+With mid-range specs comes a mid-range price tag: you're looking at €300ish when the M4 Aqua splashes onto the scene at some point this year.

 Excitement rating: 4